MEDSL/primary-precinct-returns/README.md

 This is the MEDSL repository for official precinct returns for 2016 and 2018 Primary Elections.

 The `2018_precint_primary` and `2016_precint_primary` datasets contain precinct level primary election returns for all offices in 2018 and 2016.
+Users can download data by the level of office returns (president, US senate, US house, state, or local levels).
+For each state that is complete, users can also download all of the precinct-level returns separately in the folders above.

-It is incomplete but will be updated periodically until completion.
+The returns are in progress, and will be updated periodically until completion.
 The following states and districts are included in the dataset:

 ## Alaska: 2018